jholtom/femtosat/HOWTO.md

     ......
     radio.initialize(FREQUENCY, MYNODEID, NETWORKID);
     radio.setHighPower();
+    radio.setPowerLevel(20);
+    radio.encrypt(0);
     ......
 }
 ```
-Next up, you need to add these two lines to your `setup()` function.
+Next up, you need to add these four lines to your `setup()` function.
 They configure the radio to use the given frequency and its syncword's.
-The second line sets the radio to use the correct power levels for our application.
+The second and third lines sets the radio to use the correct power levels for our application.
+The fourth disables encryption.

 ### Using the radio!
 ```